eventflow/Documentation/Documentation/Commands.rst

 Commands
 ========

-Commands are the basic value objects, or models, that represent write operations that you can perform in your domain.
+Commands are the basic value objects, or models, that represent the *write operations* that you can perform in your domain.
+As described in more detail below a command is the "thing" to be done.
+A command handler **does** the "thing".

-As an example, one might implement create this command for updating user passwords.
+As an example, one might implement this command for updating user passwords.

 .. literalinclude:: ../Source/EventFlow.Documentation/Topics/Commands/UserUpdatePasswordCommand.cs
   :linenos: